 - The Library may grant priority for use of its meeting rooms to groups and organizations affiliated with the Library or the City of Oakland.
 A group is defined as 6 or more people.

 - Meeting Rooms are not intended to be used for private events such as social events, parties, memorial services, fundraisers, etc.

 - Library personnel in charge of the meeting room have authority over the use of the room.
 Applications should be addressed to the branch librarian or the scheduling coordinator.
 This policy does not guarantee an applicant the facility or the time requested.
 This policy reserves the right of the Director of Library Services to overrule a grant, denial or modification of permission to use Library facilities.

 - Meeting rooms are available only during the regular business hours of the Main Library or branches.

-- Fees for use of the meeting rooms are set according to a fee schedule approved by the City Council.
-The Library also may collect reasonable reimbursement for any additional cost or damage incurred.
+- The Library also may collect reasonable reimbursement for any additional cost or damage incurred.